slowphil/texmacs-win-builder/README.md

 - This building environment and the dependencies are always up-to-date.

 - Once the compilation is over, an up-to-date, full-featured build environment remains available for building an updated version later on (saving the long download and install), or for those willing to tweak the code or customize their own TeXmacs installation (familiarity with unix-like environment needed).
-This environment can also be used for building other great opensource softwares.
+This environment can also be used for building other great open source softwares.

 ##Cons